 Biodiversity: the information submitted with the planning application recorded that the majority of the habitats on site are of low conservation interest in terms of vegetation.
 However, there was some potential for birds to use the trees/scrub, and therefore removal of such vegetation should not be undertaken during the breeding season.

 Heritage assessment: no known heritage assets within or adjacent to site.

-Environment Agency/Lead Local Flood Authority advice: • no further comment in view of planning permission for site.
+• no further comment in view of planning permission for site.

 Other constraints: site lies adjacent to gas pipeline.